melezhik/outthentic/README.md

 * you can call the same downstream story more than once.

-* downstream storis in trun may call other downstream stories.
+* downstream stories in turn may call other downstream stories.

 Here is an example of multiple downstream story calls: